-On Saturday night, we dressed warmly and drove to Vicchio, about an hour away from our Agriturismo in Poggio all Croce.
+On Saturday night of the full moon, we dressed warmly and drove to Vicchio, about an hour away from our Agriturismo in Poggio all Croce.

 Luca, Cristina’s husband told me, “You must be absolutely silent Marcella.There can be no talking.”
 This man knew me well!